LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 Notice that the total price `$8.74999125` went way beyond 2 decimal places.
 Obviously it would be better to round that to $8.75.
 Later in this module, you'll be introduced to a function called `round` which will allow you to do just that.
 But for now, don't worry about it.

+Also, your program may have slightly different number of decimal places than the example program above.
+This is just a precision issue, so don't worry about it!